Shahin-Kh/LBiST/README.md

 - **Space**: along-track neighboring measurements
 - **Time**: repeat-cycle information across overpasses

-By combining spatial likelihoods and temporal priors, the method identifies a **water-only echo zone** in the look-bin map, regenerates cleaner waveforms, and improves retracking performance in challenging inland environments such as narrow rivers, fragmented reservoirs, and complex shorelines.
+By combining spatial likelihoods and temporal priors, the method identifies a **Nadir water-only echo zone** in the look-bin map, regenerates cleaner waveforms, and improves retracking performance in challenging inland environments such as narrow rivers, fragmented reservoirs, and complex shorelines.

 ---